toptal/chewy/README.md

 There are 2 ways to configure Chewy client: `Chewy.configuration` hash and `chewy.yml`

+You can create this file manually or run `rails g chewy:install` to do that with yaml way

 ```ruby
 # config/initializers/chewy.rb
 Chewy.configuration = {host: 'localhost:9250'} # do not use environments